unbit/uwsgi-docs/Metrics.rst

 this will sum the value of worker.1.requests and worker.2.requests every second

-``collector=func`` is a commodity colelctor avoiding you to write a whole plugin for adding a new collector.
+``collector=func`` is a commodity collector avoiding you to write a whole plugin for adding a new collector.

 Let's define a C function (call the file mycollector.c or whatever you want):